Where There’s Smoke…

 Austin, Texas, USA

-I opened the door to the back stairs from the kitchen of the house where I lived in Worcester, Massachusetts, back around 1975.
+I opened the door to the back stairs from the kitchen of the house where I lived in Worcester, Massachusetts, in 1975.
 I smelled smoke.
 This wasn’t your ordinary somebody’s-cooking-burgers-on-the-grill kind of smoke.

 As a reporter, I’d stood across the street from enough house fires with my camera and notebook to know what I was smelling.
-There was a structure fire nearby — and maybe I was in it.
+There was a structural fire nearby, and maybe I was in it.
 I went down the stairs and opened the outside door.
 The smell got stronger, but the smoke wasn’t heavy enough to see and I couldn’t see anything near the house.

 I went back upstairs and dialed the fire dispatcher.
-He put out a “still alarm” which included the engine company, based a couple of blocks from where I guessed the fire was.
+He put out a “still alarm,” which included the engine company, to a couple of blocks from where I guessed the fire was.
+I pulled out my camera in case I could get some pictures from my window.

-My police scanner radio was on and I heard the police dispatcher sending car “1 and 4” from all the way downtown.
-This was “2 and 6’s” district and I realized that the officer wouldn’t know about the construction that had been progressing down Russell Street — there was a BIG hole in the street, maybe 20 feet deep and from curb to curb, where they had been replacing pipes.
+My police scanner radio was on, and I heard the police dispatcher, Jimmy, send cars 1 and 4 from all the way downtown.
+This was 2 and 6 district, and I realized that the officer wouldn’t know about the construction that had been progressing down Russell Street.
+There was a BIG hole in the street — maybe 20 feet deep and that wide from curb to curb — where they had been replacing pipes.

 I took my notebook and hoofed it over to the fire, where the excitement was pretty much over.
 The fire was out.
 Somebody had lit trash on the back stairs of a wood-frame apartment building.
-I’d seen several of them lost due to fire and usually by the time anybody notices, they were fully involved.
-This time, due to an early report, not only was it knocked down right away, but there was a suspect in custody.
-Apparently she was settling a grudge.
+I’d seen several of them lost due to fire; usually, by the time anybody noticed, they were fully involved.
+This time, due to the early report, it was knocked down right away, and there was a suspect in custody.
+Apparently, she was settling a grudge.

-So if you lived on Blossom Street, or were on the job in “1 and 4” that night, you may know part of this story.
-You probably never knew what great pictures I could have gotten from my window that night.
-It has never seemed to me like I had a choice.
+So if you lived on Blossom Street or were on the job in 1 and 4 that night, you may know part of this story.
+You probably never knew what great pictures I could have gotten from my window that night, but it never seemed to me like I had a choice.

 Available in The Best of HeroicStories, Volume 1.